AlexandraAgapova/Eye-Health-Bot/README.md

 To train and use RF:
-1. Load images in src/dataset/Dataset/ directories with predefined names of classes
+1. Load images in data/raw/Dataset/ directories with predefined names of classes
-2. Execute refactor_dataset.py in the same directory
+2. Execute refactor_dataset.py from src/data_preprocessing
-3. Execute src/creation_data/create_csv_from_images.py
+3. Execute src/data_preprocessing/create_csv_from_images.py
-4. Execute learn.py in src/models/RandomForest You've learned the model
+4. Execute train.py in src/models/RandomForest You've trained the model
-5. configure your csv file like in directory dataset/csv and call it test.csv
+5. Configure your csv file like in directory data/processed/csv and call it test.csv
-6. Execute Apply_model.py
+6. Execute inference.py

 Have a nice day)